Broken-Clock-AI/VibeCodeTris/README.md

 ---
 ## Current Status (As of October 2025)

-The project is currently in the middle of **Phase 3**.
+The project is currently at the beginning of **Phase 4**.

 *   ✅ **Phase 1: Core Engine** - Complete.
 The deterministic logic is fully implemented and unit-tested.
 *   ✅ **Phase 2: Worker Layer** - Complete.
 The engine runs successfully in a resilient web worker.
-*   🚧 **Phase 3: Renderer & UI** - In Progress.
-A functional PixiJS renderer is implemented, along with complete keyboard and touch controls.
+*   ✅ **Phase 3: Renderer & UI** - Complete.
+A functional PixiJS renderer is implemented, along with a fully responsive UI with keyboard, touch, and gamepad controls.
-*   ⏳ **Phase 4: Tooling & Polish** - Not Started.
+*   🚧 **Phase 4: Tooling & Polish** - In Progress.

 The application is in a stable, playable state.
 See the `ToDoList.md` for a detailed breakdown of pending tasks.